 ❇️ Legitimate financial need of the requestor

-Like all funding requests, car accident settlement loans use our underwriter’s net settlement value estimate calculated against a maximum of 20% or 50% for pending or settled cases, respectively.
+Like all legal funding requests, a car accident settlement loan utilizes our underwriter’s net settlement value estimate calculated against a maximum of 20% or 50% for pending or settled cases, respectively.

-➡️ Pending cases: We can fund up to 20% of the estimated net settlement.
+➡️ Pending cases: We can fund up to 20% of the anticipated net settlement.

-That being said, any time a requestor’s legitimate financial need exceeds $250,000, the severity and permanence of injuries, total available insurance coverage, input from the attorney, and our underwriter’s case value estimate are all considerations that can be used to increase the maximum approved amount.
+That being said, any time a requestor’s legitimate financial need exceeds $250,000, the severity and permanence of injuries, total available insurance coverage, input from the attorney, our underwriter’s case value estimate, and other factors are all considerations that can be used to increase the maximum approved amount.

-A: A one-size-fits-all car accident lawsuit funding rate that applies to every case, every time, simply does not exist.
+A: A one-size-fits-all auto accident settlement funding rate that applies to every case, every time, simply does not exist.

-Our litigation funding rates start as low as 2% per month non-compounding (simple interest) and increase from there as risk increases and case quality declines.
-Not every case will qualify for the 2% rate.
+Our car accident pre-settlement funding rates start around 2% monthly, non-compounding (simple interest).
+Not every case will qualify for the 2% rate, however.

-For the lowest, most accurate car accident loan rates, complete a brief application or give us a call at (877) 932-2628.
+For the lowest, most accurate rate quote for your car accident case, complete an application or call (877) 932-2628.

-Car accident loan rates are a function of relative risk and market conditions.
-So our auto accident lawsuit loan rates will be a direct reflection of the relative risk inherent to any given case.
+Rates on car accident loans are a function of relative risk, case quality, and market conditions.
+A car accident cash advance rate will directly reflect the relative risk inherent to any given case.

 Funding rates are also impacted by certain market conditions, such as skyrocketing inflation and fluctuations in the prime rate.

-There are a number of other factors that can affect legal funding rates too.
+Many other factors can affect legal funding rates too.
 Things like:

 ✳️ Is the case pending or settled?